|Allegheny Front Trail - West Loop|

 Day 1: From Mooring Area #1 proceed north on Julian Pike.
 Cross Rt 504 and follow Black Moshannon Rd for 0.42 miles.
 Turn left onto a gated service road.
 Cross Black Moshannan Creek on a bridge and immediately turn right onto blue blazed Shingle Mill Tr.

 At 1.72 miles from joining the Shingle Mill Trail cross Huckleberry Road.
 Although all of Shingle Mill Tr is beautiful the best part is the section north of Huckleberry Rd.
 Note the campsites marked on the map.
-In 1.83 miles from Huckleberry Rd join the orange blazed AFT.
+In 1.83 miles from Huckleberry Rd join the yellow blazed AFT.
 Turn left.

 Climb steeply for 0.44 miles.
 Cross an active gravel road.
 Shortly arrive at a cabin access road.
 Turn right here and pass a stone cabin on the left.
 The road becomes grassy beyond some boulders blocking the way.
 Follow the road to a “T” intersection with another grassy road that borders a clear-cut area.
 Turn left here.
 In about 0.18 miles, just beyond a double blaze, make a sharp right turn onto another grassy road.
 In about 0.14 miles the road will split.
 Take the left fork and descend towards Red Moshannon Creek.
 In another 0.25 miles, as the grassy road continues, veer to the left onto a footpath.
 There will be double blazes on a tree but they might be hard to spot.